niederschelden/MultiQ2-HX711-Arduino-Library/README.md

 ### Class
 The MULTI_HX711 class accepts two parameters during initialization: the pin for data transmission (Output) and the pin for readiness signaling (Clock).
 Additionally, it can also accept two arrays of pin numbers for more advanced setups.
+Finally there is a dummy constructor class that expects you to call init() by hand.

 ### Functions